luma-lapinamk/miika-math/notebooks/binomial_distr.md

 - $p$ is the probability of success in each event.

 So, the product $np$ gives us the expected number of successes (or positive outcomes) in $n$ events.

+**Example.** How many times is is expected to get the number six out of six casts?
 <br></br>

 The **variance**, denoted by $\sigma^2$, of the binomial distribution is given by